phetsims/phet-info/doc/core-description-quickstart-guide.md

 - Do not include focusable elements in templates.
 - Dispose of the template Property when you are finished with it.

-### AccessibleList.createTemplate
+### AccessibleList.createTemplateProperty

 The design document often includes lists of description.
 Lists help simplify the strings and break up content into understandable parts.
-Use `AccessibleList.createTemplate` for this.
+Use `AccessibleList.createTemplateProperty` for this.
 They are most often used in the Screen Summary.
-`AccessibleList.createTemplate` simply returns a template with list markup abstracted for you.
+`AccessibleList.createTemplateProperty` simply returns a template with list markup abstracted for you.

 ```ts
 const appleStringProperty = new StringProperty( '1 apple' );